dansanderson/easyasm65/README.md

 The colon `:` is optional.

+A global label name must start with a letter, either lowercase or uppercase.
+Subsequent characters can be either a letter (lowercase or uppercase), a number, back-arrow (ASCII underscore), or Mega + `@` (an underscore-like character in PETSCII).

+> **Tip:** If you choose to use uppercase + graphics text mode for assembly programming, I recommend limiting the use of shifted letters in label names.
+They're allowed because they are uppercase letters in lowercase text mode, but they are difficult to remember how to type, and some are difficult to distinguish.
+For example, Shift + G and Shift + T both appear as vertical lines in uppercase text mode.

+### "Cheap" local labels

 EasyAsm supports global labels and Acme-style "cheap" local labels.
 A global label must be unique across all labels in the source file.
 A "cheap" local label starts with an `@` sign, and is only valid up to the next global label.
 This allows subroutines with global names to have local labels with useful names that can be reused by other subroutines.

 ```